Why Revenue Is Up but Profit Isn’t

 4. Operational complexity creates drag

-None of these problems may feel catastrophic individually.
-But together, they reduce efficiency and put pressure on profitability.
+None of these problems may feel catastrophic on its own.
+Together, they reduce efficiency and put pressure on profitability.

-This is one reason many growing businesses eventually require more structured financial oversight through Controller Services and stronger operational reporting support.
+This is one reason many growing businesses eventually need more structured financial oversight through Controller Services and stronger operational reporting support.

 5. Timing distorts the financial picture